PennyLaneAI/qml/demos_submission.rst

   avoid direct screenshots from papers, and instead refer to figures in the paper within the text.

-* Include the demos dependencies (e.g. PennyLane version along with any relevant PennyLane plugin version).
+* Include the demo's dependencies (e.g., PennyLane version along with any relevant PennyLane plugin version).
 If possible, include a ``requirements.txt`` file along with your local output after running ``pip freeze``.